SamanM28/Websockets_Subtask/README.md

 e)Screenshots - I couldn't submit the screenshots on time as it kept giving me an error while trying to upload them.
 I only just restarted and tried and was able to link the screenshots in the main file itself.
 I apologize for the disorganised manner in which in have made this repository.
 I am quite new when it comes to creating repositories and wasn't able to figure out things in time.
 Thank you.

+HAEDWARE SUBTASK
+This is the submission of the hardware subtask